-employee turnover 101
+employee retention 101

 It’s impossible to prevent everyone from leaving your organisation.
 Some employee turnover is inevitable: people retire, relocate or move to other positions within your company, for instance.
 Others decide to change careers or leave full-time employment for family reasons.

 - Speak to popular employees.
 Some workers become informal leaders on the warehouse or factory floor.
-Speak to them one on one to see if they can provide insight into workforce morale.
+Speak to them one-on-one to see if they can provide insight into workforce morale.

 - Tackle bad managers.
-Keep an eye on supervisors and managers in your organisation, and take complaints seriously.
-Provide managers with leadership training, and hold them accountable at every level.
+Keep an eye on supervisors and managers in your organisation and take complaints seriously.
+Provide managers with leadership training and hold them accountable at every level.

 - Analyse patterns.
 Is turnover more common in a particular department?
 Do specific types of employees leave more often than others?
 Do certain workers hold more stressful positions than others?

 - Read between the lines.
 When workers who usually perform well begin to withdraw or underperform, you can safely assume they’re not happy.
-Talk to them about why that might be — and take them seriously if they feel burnt out or dissatisfied.
+Talk to them about why that might be — and take them seriously if they feel burned out or dissatisfied.

-three powerful strategies for employee retention
+three employee retention strategies that work

 1. offer flexible scheduling